d2si-oss/ooso/README.md

         public abstract String reduce(List<ObjectInfoSimple> batch);
     }
     ```
-    The `reduce` method receives a list of `ObjectInfoSimple` instances, which encapsulate information about the objects to be reduced such as the s3 source bucket and key.
+    The `reduce` method receives a list of `ObjectInfoSimple` instances, which encapsulate information about the objects to be reduced .
-    The `ObjectInfoSimple` looks like this:
+    In order to get a reader from an  `ObjectInfoSimple` instance, you can do something like this:
     ```java
-    public class ObjectInfoSimple {
+    public String reduce(List<ObjectInfoSimple> batch) {

-        private String bucket;
-        private String key;
-            ...
+        for (ObjectInfoSimple objectInfo : batch) {

+            BufferedReader objectBufferedReader = Commons.getReaderFromObjectInfo(objectInfo);

+            //do something with the reader then close it objectBufferedReader.close();
         }
+    }
     ```
-    You can use the utility method `Commons.getReaderFromObjectInfo(ObjectInfoSimple info)` to open a reader of the object passed as a parameter.
     **For the reducer, you are responsible of closing the opened readers.**

 ### 4-Configuration file
 Edit the `jobInfo.json` file located at `src/main/resources` to reflect your [infrastructure](#iii-aws-infrastructure) details.